 - To make it extra crispy, deep-fry the beef twice.
 This technique is often used in restaurants: staff prepare a batch of ginger beef and set it aside.
 When a customer places an order, a portion is deep-fried again.

 - To make the ginger beef extra tender, use only cornstarch for the batter (instead of half cornstarch and half flour).

-- Don't put all of the meat in the wok at once - that will lower the wok temperature.
+- Don't put all of the meat in the wok at once—that will lower the wok temperature.
 Start with adding about one-quarter of the meat mixture.
-(If you're new to deep-frying, see the f the meat mixture.
 (If you're new to deep-frying, see the page of deep-frying tips.)

 - Mix the batter thoroughly.
 Test with chopsticks or a wooden spoon.
 It should just drop without sticking.

 Ginger Beef Recipe: Follow this simplified version of the classic recipe.
 It requires one pound of beef flank steak.
 The items you'll need that might require a trip to a well-stocked grocery or an Asian market are hot chili peppers, fresh ginger, ginger juice (storebought or homemade), Asian sesame oil, dark soy sauce, light soy sauce, hot chili oil (optional) in addition to usual pantry items.
 You'll also need four to five cups of oil for frying.